The Price Is Right (1956 American game show): Home Viewer Showcases

 The Price Is Right frequently featured a home viewer "Showcase", a multi-prize package for which home viewers were invited to submit their bids via postcard.
 The viewer who was closest to the actual retail price without going over won everything in the Showcase, but one item was sometimes handmade so the viewer could not check the price of all the items.
 The term "showcase" was later replaced by "sweepstakes".

 Very often, home viewers were stunningly accurate with their bids, including several viewers who guessed the price correct down to the penny.
 In such a case, the tied contestants originally were informed via telegram and asked to give the price of a specific item and continuing until one broke the tie.
 Re-ties and all-overbids were thrown out.
 By the time of the ABC run, the tiebreaker changed so that the person who was first to send in the correct bid won the prize.

-Home Viewer Showcases have also been featured on the CBS version, in 1972, 1978, annually from 1980–1987, 1990, and in 2011.
+Home Viewer Showcases have also been featured on the CBS version, in 1972, 1978, annually from 1980 to 1987, 1990, and in 2011.
 Its format was unchanged through 1990, but the 2011 version, because of the advance in technology, changed to a ten-prizes-in-a-week format, with two prizes appearing per episode during the week.
 Each day the price of one of the prizes was revealed to the home audience, and the price of the second prize (which was in either of the two Showcases) was not provided.
 Instead of postcards, the bids had to be submitted through the show's website.